Short Academic History:

 - Local Linearizability.
 Andreas Haas, Thomas A. Henzinger, Andreas Holzer, Christoph M. Kirsch, Michael Lippautz, Hannes Payer, Ali Sezgin, Ana Sokolova, Helmut Veith.
-Under review.
+Working Paper.

 - Replacing Competition with Cooperation to Achieve Scalable Lock-Free FIFO Queues.
 Thomas A. Henzinger, Hannes Payer, Ali Sezgin.
 IST Technical Report, IST-124-v1+1.

 - How Free is Your Linearizable Data Structure?.
 Thomas A. Henzinger and Ali Sezgin.
 IST Technical Report, IST-123-v1+2.